bkness/steps/README.md

-# steps
+# A react steps component

-a steps component with different steps to track progress
+## A steps component to track personal progress.